Lexington Winter Invitational

 Reasonability = yes

 I am a flow judge.
-Any speed is fine in the PF world.
+Any speed is fine in the PF world, but don't try to spread when you never have spreaded before.
 I have come to realize that PFers power-tagged cards to an extreme, which means I will most likely ask for cards at the end of the round.
 Please provide me with the portion of the card you have read and the entire article.
 That being said, I don't believe every argument needs a card to absolutely support it-smart analytics and logics will earn you speaker points.
+Also, I abs love for you to try new unique arguments.
+I think public forum is way too restrictive, and if you are daring enough to run arguments from other forms of debate or just unorthodox arguments, I WILL ABSOLUTELY VOTE FOR YOU.
+Argument innovation is ALWAYS welcomed.

 Jakhi Dean Paradigm